CH2-PS482/antuk-api/README.md

 npm run start
 ```

-If you are using nodemon, use this command:
+If you are using nodemon, use this script:

 ```bash
 npm run start-dev